top of page

 He sneaked away into the will of God instead of departing in triumph. - D.G Barnhouse

 So, Jacob fled with all he had, crossed the Euphrates River, and headed for the hill country of Gilead.
+This was 300 miles away from Haran.

 Jacob intended a quick departure, travelling as fast as possible.

 It took three days for the news to reach Laban, who then gathered his brothers and pursued Jacob for seven days.
-Laban was not following Jacob with peaceful thoughts, rather it was evident that his intentions were evil.
+Laban was not following Jacob with peaceful thoughts; rather, it was evident that his intentions were evil.

 But once again, God intervened.
 He warned Laban in a dream to be careful in how he dealt with Jacob.
+In this way, God protected Jacob from his father-in-law's wrath.

 The encounter between Laban and Jacob was unavoidable.

-Laban overtook Jacob and the two men came face to face.
+Laban overtook Jacob, and the two men came face to face.

 Laban did not hide his anger: 'Why did you run off secretly and deceive me?
 Why didn't you tell me, so I could send you away with joy and singing to the music of timbrels and harps?
 You didn't even let me kiss my grandchildren and my daughters goodbye.
 You have done a foolish thing.
 Genesis 31:27-28

 For once in his life Jacob was honest in his response.
-He admitted his fear of Laban; 'I was afraid, because I thought you would take your daughters away from me by force' Genesis 31:31b
+He admitted his fear of Laban: 'I was afraid, because I thought you would take your daughters away from me by force' Genesis 31:31b

-After all Laban was a deceiver himself, Rachel certainly did not forget her father deceiving her husband into marrying her sister Leah.
+After all, Laban was a deceiver himself.
+Rachel certainly did not forget her father deceiving her husband into marrying her sister Leah.
 This time, it was Rachel who deceived her father.

 It is evident that during his time with Laban, God had changed Jacob's character.

-The one who once stole his brother's blessing, was now ready to put to death anyone who stole Laban's gods.
+The one who once stole his brother's blessing was now ready to put to death anyone who stole Laban's gods.
 The 'deceiver' had become a man of integrity.

+God also worked in Laban's heart, He was the mediator of peace between Laban and Jacob.
 Laban dropped all hostilities towards Jacob, vowing not to follow him again to harm him.

-The time for saying goodbyes had finally come, and the next morning Laban blessed and kissed his daughters and grandchildren for the last time.
+The time for saying goodbyes had finally come, and the next morning, Laban blessed and kissed his daughters and grandchildren for the last time.
 Genesis 31:55

 Laban returned to Haran in peace, and this is the last we hear of Laban in the Bible.